MIC-DKFZ/nnUNet/documentation/benchmarking.md

 We provide reference numbers for some of the medical segmentation decathlon datasets because they are easily
 accessible: [download here](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
 If it needs to be quick and dirty, focus on Tasks 2 and 4.
-Download the data and convert them to the nnU-Net format with TODO (oof).
+Download and extract the data and convert them to the nnU-Net format with `nnUNetv2_convert_MSD_dataset`.
 Run nnUNetv2_plan_and_preprocess for them.

 Then, for each dataset, run the following commands (only one per GPU!
 Or one after the other):